Outreach and Advocacy

 4

-Senior Activity Centres, Community Centres, Nursing homes and Social Service Agencies
+Senior Activity Centres, Community Centres, Nursing Homes and Social Service Agencies

 Outreach Talk At A Elderly Home